meryl-wimmer/LagrangianTraj_MF/README.md

 # LagrangianTraj_MF

 ## Description:
-Scripts to compute Lagrangian trajectories for different models
+Scripts to compute Lagrangian trajectories for different models :

  - AROME
  - ARPEGE
  - ICON
  - ERA5

-To come : LMDZ
+To come : LMDZ and adaptation for long time step

 ## How to use: